telerik/winforms-docs/forms-and-dialogs/form/getting-started.md

 ## Applying a Theme to your Form

 To apply a theme to RadForm, you should first drag-and-drop the desired Theme Component from the Visual Studio Toolbox onto your form.
-By doing this, the new theme will automatically become available for all Progress&reg; Telerik&reg; UI for WinForms controls including __RadForm:__
+By doing this, the new theme will automatically become available for all Telerik UI for for WinForms controls including __RadForm:__

 1. From the Visual Studio Toolbox drag the __Office2007Black__ component and drop it on your __RadForm__